dice-group/ANTS/data.v.1.1/README.md

 ### 🔧 What's New?

-This update resolves a technical issue found in the earlier version, where **some entity descriptions contained more than one paragraph** from their corresponding Wikipedia articles.
-This was caused by a bug in the extraction script.
+This update resolves a technical issue found in the earlier version, where **some silver-standard summaries of entities contained more than one paragraph** from their corresponding Wikipedia articles.

 ### ✅ What’s Fixed?